cabforum/netsec/docs/NSR.md

 Root CA Systems MUST be on physically separate networks from all other CA Infrastructure.

-CA Infrastructure operated by a Delegated Third Party MUST be on physically separate networks from all other CA Infrastructure.

 ##### 1.2.2

 Connections to the CA Infrastructure MUST be authenticated and encrypted, except where a formal specification(s) prohibits or limits the use of authentication and/or encryption.